VictorOlea/vue-bento-app/src/docs/commit-log.md

 ---

+## chore(test): comment unused sectionStyle in BentoTestDesign to fix build error

+Keeps the BentoTestDesign.vue component for reference purposes, but comments out the unused sectionStyle variable to prevent TypeScript build failure on Netlify.

+---

 ## docs: add internal commit log for tracking project changes

 Creates a new documentation file under the `docs/` directory to keep a historical record of significant commits.